tuxedocurly/wledger/README.md

-# WLEDger - The Inventory Manager With WLED Support
+# WLEDger - Inventory Management and Retrieval With WLED

 A fast, lightweight, and robust inventory "ledger" for electronic parts.
 Powered by WLED, Go, SQLite, and htmx.